10 Things to Do in Seoul at Night

 Seoul Street Stalls| ©Doug Sun Beams

-If you want to experience the true spirit of Seoul, you can't miss dining at the street stalls.
-This culinary experience will allow you to discover the essence of the city's local food and culture, as when the sun goes down and the streets fill with lights and enticing aromas, the street stalls become gastronomic treasures offering a wide variety of flavours and delicacies.
+If you want to experience the true spirit of Seoul, you can't miss dinner at the street stalls.
+This culinary experience will allow you to discover the essence of local food and the culture of the city, as when the sun goes down and the streets fill with lights and tempting aromas, the street stalls become gastronomic treasures offering a wide variety of flavours and delicacies.

-The street stalls offer traditional Korean dishes, from tteokbokki, which are spicy rice cakes, to ongs, skewered fish, and kimbap, stuffed rice rolls.
+Street stalls offer traditional Korean dishes, from tteokbokki, which are spicy rice cakes, to ongs, fish on skewers, and kimbap, stuffed rice rolls.
 You can enjoy hot and tasty dishes that are an integral part of the country's food culture as you immerse yourself in the nightlife of the capital.

-The experience of dining at street stalls goes beyond the food itself, as a social and festive atmosphere is also formed at these places.
-It is common to see groups of friends enjoying a casual meal after work or families sharing a quick dinner, and the interaction with the vendors will also add a tinge of authenticity to the experience.
+The experience of dining at street stalls goes beyond the food itself, as these places also have a social and festive atmosphere.
+It's common to see groups of friends enjoying a casual meal after work or families sharing a quick dinner, and interacting with the vendors will add a touch of authenticity to the experience.

-Furthermore, dining at street stalls is an inexpensive and delicious way to sample a variety of dishes in one place, while exploring the menus and enjoying a meal at your own pace.
-After sampling some of the city's best flavours, you'll probably want to join a food tour in Seoul or even a cooking class to learn all the secrets of the local cuisine.
+What's more, dining at street stalls is an inexpensive and delicious way to try a variety of dishes in one place, as you explore the menus and enjoy dinner at your own pace.
+After sampling some of the city's best flavours, you'll surely want to join a food tour in Seoul or even a cooking class to learn all the secrets of local cuisine.

 Book a Korean cooking class in Seoul

-9. Take a shopping tour of Myeongdong, the shopping artery that never sleeps.
+9. Take a shopping tour of Myeongdong, the shopping district that never sleeps

 Myeongdong| ©Adrián Pérez